About OER

 Althea Wheeler, Copyright Strategy Manager

-Iwona Gniadek, Educational Developer, Centre for Advancement T&L
+Iwona Gniadek, Educational Developer, The Centre for the Advancement of Teaching & Learning

 Questions?